alexpederneschi/cluster_youtube_comments/README.md

 - Creates embeddings from YouTube comments (see below)
 - Visualizes vector embeddings using dimensionality reduction techniques
-- Clusters the reviews and provides description/category for each cluster
+- Clusters the comments and provides description/category for each cluster

 **Note:** This project uses DeepSeek to generate cluster descriptions.
 You will need a valid API key to access their service — see the .env setup in the Setup section below.